tristanmelton/CustomKeyboard/README.md

 - Kailh Low Profile Choc Switches (red) x80 from Typeractive

 I only have not ordered Keycaps yet.
 If you have any suggestions please let me know.

+## 2/11/2025
+I have updated the PCB with a silly mistake that had GND and VCC swapped on the battery.
+The software is complete and can be found (https://github.com/tristanmelton/cheapino-zmk-config-single-nicenano).
+The direct uf2 is also in the Software folder.